Updated: December 17, 2018

 Fungicide resistance costs soybean farmers time and money and impacts their profitability.
 USB encourages farmers to adopt best management practices, with emphasis on pest management, to enhance the overall sustainability of the U.S. soy crop and to avoid potential increase in regulations.

 - The soy checkoff played a leading role in establishing the Take Action program, an industry-wide partnership to help farmers manage pest resistance.

-- The Take Action industry partnership includes more than 25 universities from major row-crop states around the country, eight major pesticide providers, six farmer-led commodity organizations and one industry organization.
+- The Take Action industry partnership includes more than 25 universities from major row-crop states around the country, seven major pesticide providers, six farmer-led commodity organizations and one industry organization.

 - Fungicide resistance is on the horizon.
 We’ve seen how costly herbicide resistance can be.
 It’s time to take steps to head off fungicide resistance now.

 - The 2016 soy checkoff yield-robbers study estimates that more than 300 million bushels of soybeans are lost to fungal diseases annually in the U.S.